NipoDB/nipo/README.md

 Defines that the clients must work with token or not.
 If set "true" you have to define users section

+## cluster
+This section contains all directives related to cluster

 `master (string): [true/false]`

 Defines that this server has some slaves.
 If set "true" you have to define slaves section